 July 30, 2024

-Last updated on March 5th, 2026 at 12:16 am
+Last updated on June 21st, 2026 at 04:42 pm

 Taipei is the capital and largest city on the island of Taiwan.
 The city itself is an economic powerhouse and a cultural behemoth, and Taipei is a very popular destination for travelers, particularly as a stopover for those traveling between North America and Europe to Australia or Asia.
-If you’re coming from the west coast, it’s pretty common for people to stop for a night or two on their way to places like Bali, Thailand, Hong Kong, and other destinations in Asia.
+If you’re one of those quick-stopover travelers and only have a day, I’ve got a separate 24-hour Taipei layover guide that hits all the essentials in a single day.

 While the majority of people only stop for a short time, I definitely recommend staying for at least 4 whole days to get the entire Taipei / Taiwan experience.
 Spending 4 days in Taiwan really allows you to rest and recharge from your journey, enjoy some of the sightseeing opportunities, and tuck into some of the city’s best cuisine before continuing home or to your next destination.